k0pernicus/website/content/posts/setup_sound_video_wsl2.md

     jess/inkscape
 ```

-## Pulseaudio
+## pulseaudio

 For softwares like inkscape, to not have any sound is totally fine.
 However, for softwares like Firefox, or VLC, to not have any sound associated to the video may be annoying...

 Let's solve this using pulseaudio, a free multi-platform sound server.

-### Pulseaudio on Windows
+### pulseaudio on Windows

 For this part, I am making updates of a [great blog post to enable pulseaudio for WSL](https://research.wmz.ninja/articles/2017/11/setting-up-wsl-with-graphics-and-audio.html) (first version), thanks to [Mianzhi Wang](https://research.wmz.ninja/index.html).
 The approach remains almost the same than WSL.

-First, you will need to download the pre-built binary package from the [PulseAudio website](https://www.freedesktop.org/wiki/Software/PulseAudio/Ports/Windows/Support/), **for Windows**.
+First, you will need to download the pre-built binary package from the [pulseaudio website](https://www.freedesktop.org/wiki/Software/PulseAudio/Ports/Windows/Support/), **for Windows**.
 Extract the archive, and make sure that you have four different directories: `bin`, `etc`, `lib` and `share`.
 Now, edit the file `etc/default.pa`, to replace the line 61 by: